CyborgDroid/gekkoIndicators/README.md

     this.advice(this.indicators.RSI.recommendation);

-GE SMA & SMMA:

-    SMMA doesn't grow to infinity saving all prices like the built-in SMMA, otherwise the same functionality.

 GE_RSI :

     this.result: RSI value.
     this.short_counter & .long_counter: count the persistence for RSI violations.
-    this.recommendation: 'short', 'long', or false.
+    this.recommendation: 'short', 'long', or ''.
                                 RSI must persist past the persistence threshold for a 'long' or 'short' reco.
                                 Reco will return to false as soon as RSI is not violated.

-    Strat must pass the following settings to the indicator:
+    Strat should pass the following settings to the indicator (or default will be applied):
     {
-      interval: this.settings.interval, // this.settings.whateverYourTomlFileCallsThese
+      interval: this.settings.interval,         // DEFAULT : 14
-      buy: this.settings.buy,
+      buy: this.settings.buy,                   // DEFAULT : 30
-      sell: this.settings.sell,
+      sell: this.settings.sell,                 // DEFAULT : 70
-      persistence: this.settings.persistence
+      persistence: this.settings.persistence    // DEFAULT : 0
     }

 GE_EMA_updown & GE_DEMA_updown: